yqzhishen/qixuan-diffsinger/README.md

 # Qixuan DiffSinger Releases
-GitHub release channel of Qixuan (绮萱), a widely loved DiffSinger voicebank.
+GitHub release channel of Qixuan (绮萱), a widely loved DiffSinger voicebank with a cute young girl voice.

 ## Acknowledgements and Terms of Use